-Recommendation: FWF recommends Albiro to periodically check with its agents whether all known production locations are still up to date and use the information coming from questionnaire to update supplier data, including subcontractors.
-Furthermore, FWF recommends Albiro to require agents to be informed about the production location before the order starts.
+Recommendation: FWF recommends Albiro continue to periodically check with its agents whether all known production locations are still up to date and use the information from questionnaire to update supplier data, including subcontractors.
+Furthermore, FWF recommends Albiro require all agents to be informed about the production location before the order starts.